 Arena was founded nearly half a century ago, after the founder- Horst Dassler was inspired by Mark Spitz’s Munich Olympics Triumph.
 Today, Arena is one of the world’s leading swimming brands and the proud sponsor of many elite and world-class level swimmers.
 Some big names include- Adam Peaty, Sarah Sjostrom, Chad le Clos, and Katinka Hosszu, just to name a few.

 Arena manufactures a wide range of swimming gear, including tech suits, fins, kickboards, paddles, pull buoys, swimming bags, and of course- swimming goggles.
 In today’s article, we will be taking a look at some of the best Arena swimming goggles for you to stand out in the water.

-According to the official swimming goggle design notes, competitive swim goggles, such as the Arena goggles on our list, are designed to reduce hydrodynamic resistance, as well as reducing physical fatigue by cutting down on eye strain while providing the swimmer with both superior frontal and peripheral vision in the water.
+Competitive swim goggles, such as these Arena goggles on our list, are designed to reduce hydrodynamic resistance, as well as reducing physical fatigue by cutting down on eye strain while providing the swimmer with both superior frontal and peripheral vision in the water.

 Here is a quick list of the best Arena swimming goggles-